pyatsysh/website-pyatsysh-serve/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Hi, I'm Peter and I live in London.
 I'm a theoretical physicist, migrated into machine learning.
-My main research interests are in applied probability and computational statistics.
+My main research interests presently are in applied probability and computational statistics.
 I am currently a research associate at The Alan Turing Institute, working with [Andrew Duncan](https://www.turing.ac.uk/people/researchers/andrew-duncan) on scalable methods for statistical inference and machine learning.

 Before that I worked in classical statistical mechanics of soft matter, developing models of interface motion and phase transitions.
 I did my PhD at Imperial College in the area of computational methods for PDEs, arising in classical density functional theory.
 My supervisor was [Serafim Kalliadasis](https://www.imperial.ac.uk/people/s.kalliadasis).